 If a same sex couple decides to share one of their surnames, the partner who is changing their name will be able to use their marriage or civil partnership certificate to update their personal records and will not need a deed poll.

-If you decide to keep your maiden name you don’t have to do anything as none of your personal records or accounts will need to change.
+If you decide to keep your surname you don’t have to do anything as none of your personal records or accounts will need to change.

 Using a Double-Barrelled Name